 Getting Around Taipei

 Taipei is easy to DIY because of the networks of buses and subway trains to and from different places and attractions.
-Some tourist spots sit next to train stations, while others are just a couple of minutes’ walk.
+Some tourist spots sit next to train stations, while others are just a couple of minutes walk.
 You won’t get lost as the names of stations are in ‘pinyin’ or English.
-[Rent a Pocket Wifi in Taiwan]
+Get connected anywhere you are, rent a pocket Wifi in Taiwan.

-You can use some passes to get discounts on trips using the metro or bus.
-[Buy a Taipei Double Decker Bus Tour]
+You can use some passes to get discounts on trips using the metro or bus or buy a Taipei Double Decker Sightseeing Bus Tour to explore the city by hopping on and hopping-off a bus.

 Taipei’s Easy Card